aaronland/go-picturebook/README.md

 The following schemes for sorter handlers are supported by default:

+#### modtime://

+Sort images, in ascending order, by their modification times.
+If two or more images have the same modification they will sorted again by their file size.

 #### orthis://

 This is really specific to [me and only me](https://aaronland.info/orthis) so you can ignore this for the time being.